vanishkag/vanishkag/README.md

-Certainly!
-Below is a README file you can use for your GitHub profile:

----

-# Hello, I'm [Your Name] 👋
+# Hello, I'm Vanishka. 👋

 Welcome to my GitHub profile!

 ## About Me

 I am a passionate coder and software developer with a love for creating innovative solutions and diving deep into challenging problems.
-With a background in [mention any relevant educational background or work experience], I thrive on learning new technologies and frameworks to build robust and scalable software applications.
+As a 3rd year Computer Science student, I thrive on learning new technologies and frameworks to build robust and scalable software applications.

 ## My Interests